 Things to Do

 Treehouse: Online learning.
 Tends to be on the simpler side.

 Code Academy: Online learning.
 Our apprentices tend to like the format, though the content doesn’t get very advanced.

-Code School: Online learning that is a bit more in depth.
+Code School: Online learning that is a bit more in-depth.
 The video/exercise format can be a bit of a challenge, however.
-Repeat courses multiple times for best results.
+Repeat courses multiple times for the best results.

 Sparkbox Apprenticeship Syllabus: This includes many of the resources listed above.
 It is always a work in progress.

 Get out to local web developer meetups.
 Consider starting with meetup.com.